 Providers should be aware that mental health counselling for some clients may be managed or provided by their community.
 Where this is the case, the regional office will redirect the client or provider to the community.

 Some clients receive health benefits coverage through other arrangements, such as a self-government agreement or via a First Nations or Inuit health authority.
 In such cases, this guide may not apply as these organizations establish their own policies regarding health benefits coverage.

 Processing of payments, including provider claims and client reimbursements for the NIHB program mental health benefit are done through Express Scripts Canada.

-Effective June 29, 2020, mental health counselling providers must be enroled with Express Scripts Canada in order to bill the NIHB program for services provided to eligible First Nations and Inuit clients.
-Please note that providers who are not enroled with Express Scripts Canada will no longer be able to submit claims for the NIHB program.
+Effective June 29, 2020, mental health counselling providers must be enrolled with Express Scripts Canada in order to bill the NIHB program for services provided to eligible First Nations and Inuit clients.
+Please note that providers who are not enrolled with Express Scripts Canada will no longer be able to submit claims for the NIHB program.

 Providers are encouraged to enrol, and to send their claims directly to Express Scripts Canada for payment so that clients do not pay fees at the point of service.
 For many clients, balance billing and charging up front for services are barriers to accessing services.